How Trainertext Works

 Using TVP, we give the child the tools needed to decode any word with visual guidance.
 So they then start routinely decoding words and with practice that skill becomes second nature to them.
 It normally takes around 90 short lessons for that to kick in.

 Trainertext has the letters with our visual phonics characters floating above each word.
-Let’s have a look at gas-has-was again, to see how it works.
+Let’s have a look at move-love-cove, to see how it works.

 Instead of repeated moments of failure the child consistently succeeds and that inevitably helps with their attitude and self-esteem.